The best places to sell digital downloads online in any niche.

 - Not as sophisticated as other products.

 Email is still going strong in 2021.
 Yep, it’s not dead yet.
 In fact, it’s getting stronger.
 And the rise of lucrative paid newsletters proves that there’s plenty of life left in email.
 If you can build an email list of people that are interested in your products, you’ve got an automatic marketing channel of people that are ready to hear what you have to say and buy your products.
 And it costs nothing (apart from maintaining an email marketing tool – don’t send to your list from Gmail or your hosting email account)

 Creators, bloggers, and course builders tend to like ConvertKit.
-It’s a bit expensive to get going with, so try MailerLite or MailChimp instead.
+It’s a bit expensive to get going with, so try MailerLite or Aweber instead.
 MailChimp is probably the most popular email marketing software on the planet, but I don’t recommend it anymore.
 It’s actually quite expensive once you pass the 1000 subscriber limit.
 And I’ve never found the interface or workflow intuitive.
-MailerLite offers a much better workflow and cheaper prices.
-You could also try SendFox as a more basic, but worthy place to start.
+MailerLite and Aweber offer much better workflow and cheaper prices.

 With ConvertKit, people that purchase a product can be added to an email sequence with the aim of selling them a higher-priced item.
 Potential customers that leave the checkout sequence before paying can also be reminded through a friendly email message to complete their purchase.